pitfail/pitfail-reports/proposal/proposal.rst

 Teams + Leagues
 ~~~~~~~~~~~~~~~
-Although there is a global "PitFail Universe", some users are going to want to
+Although there is a global "Pitfail Universe", some users are going to want to
 play in smaller groups.
 To this end we introduce Teams and Leagues.

 Teams